6 Best Cocktail Bars in Charleston, SC

-If you’re looking for great cocktails, beautiful bars, or better yet, both, Charleston, SC has plenty of options for you.
-There is no shortage of great cocktail bars in downtown Charleston, so whether you’re looking for an evening out, pre-dinner drink, or night cap, you can’t go wrong with any of the spots below.
+If you’re looking for great cocktails, beautiful bars, or better yet, both, you’re in luck: there are tons of great cocktail bars in Charleston, SC.
+There is no shortage of great spots for cocktails in downtown Charleston, so whether you’re looking for an evening out, pre-dinner drink, or night cap, you can’t go wrong with any of the places below.

-In this post, you’ll learn about six amazing cocktail bars in downtown Charleston, SC, what to try on their menus, tips for getting a table, and more:
+In this post, you’ll learn about six of the best downtown Charleston, SC cocktail bars, what to try on their menus, tips for getting a table, and more:

-The seemingly endless number of choices for great bars in Charleston is what made me fall in love with this charming city.
-With so many great options, it was difficult to narrow them down for this post, but in my opinion, these (in no particular order) are the best cocktail bars in downtown Charleston, SC, to enjoy great cocktails with good company.
+The seemingly endless number of great restaurants and bars in Charleston is what made me fall in love with this charming city.
+With so many incredible options, it was difficult to narrow down for this post, but in my opinion, these are the best cocktail bars in downtown Charleston, SC, to enjoy great cocktails with good company.

-This charming Paris-inspired restaurant boasts a large specialty cocktail menu and an ambience that makes you feel like you were transported from South Carolina straight to the heart of France
+This charming Paris-inspired restaurant boasts a large specialty cocktail menu and an ambience that feels like you were transported straight from South Carolina to the heart of France

 Price: $$$